Everything you need to know about pests

 You're not the only one who thinks that ticks will start to go away in a few days.
 In fact, many people in New Jersey, including Jersey City, Hoboken, Weehawken, and beyond, think that ticks aren't a big problem or health risk in the fall.
 That is not the case, though.
 Some ticks in New Jersey are a problem all year, not just in the spring and summer.

-What kinds of ticks are active in New Jersey in the fall?
+What Kinds of Ticks are Active in New Jersey During Fall?

 On average, New Jersey gets its first frost in early October.
 Even though the frost may kill mosquitoes and take out what's left in your garden, it won't kill deer ticks.
 Like George Washington did in 1776 when he ran away from New York, ticks will run away when it freezes for the first time, but they won't give up the fight.